aesthetic-suite/website/docs/dev/css-in-js/style-sheets/components.md

 ### By contrast level

-Use the `addContrastVariant()` method for variants depending on the "low" or "high" contrast level of the currently active theme.
+Use the `addContrastOverride()` method for overrides depending on the "low" or "high" contrast level of the currently active theme.
 This is perfect for providing accessible themes.

 ```ts